Books by the 20th-century occultist Pierre de Lasenic remain in print but the man is an enigma

 Other books include Alchemy, its Theory and Practice (Alchymie, její teorie a prakse); Egyptian Hieroglyphs and Their Philosophy (Egyptské hieroglyfy a jejich filosofie); Hermes Trismegistus and His Consecration (Hermes Trismegistos a jeho zasvěcení ); and Oriental Love: Synthesis of the Kamasutra and Kamashastra with the Meris Papyrus (Orientální láska: syntéza Kámasútry a Kámašástry s Merisovým papyrem).

-Aside from his books, he worked as a freelance writer and editor, working on the Masaryk Encyclopedia (Masaryk encyclopedia) as well as monthly psychic magazine called Medium, but the magazine was forced by wartime occupation authorities to stop publication in 1940.
+Aside from his books, he worked as a freelance writer and editor, working on the Masaryk Encyclopedia (Masaryk encyclopedia) as well as a monthly psychic magazine called Medium, but the magazine was forced by wartime occupation authorities to stop publication in 1940.

 He also designed his own deck of tarot cards, the Lasenikův tarot, one of only a few made in Czechoslovakia between the wars, and the deck has been reprinted several times.
 There were unique decks made to order by people such as opera star Ema Destinnová, but these were not printed and circulated.